DataBooster/PyWebApi/README.rst

     It provides 3 simple functions:

     #.  ``derive_bim`` (for design-time): Generate and download a `Tabular Model <https://github.com/otykier/TabularEditor/wiki/Power-BI-Desktop-Integration>`__ ``.bim`` file
-        based on `ResultSets of a Stored Procedure (ResultSets) <https://github.com/DataBooster/DbWebApi/wiki#http-response>`__ as sample data for all tables to be created in a Power BI dataset.
+        based on `ResultSets of a Stored Procedure <https://github.com/DataBooster/DbWebApi/wiki#http-response>`__ as sample data for all tables to be created in a Power BI dataset.
     #.  ``deploy_dataset`` (for deployment-time): Create a pushable dataset (or update the metadata and schema for existing tables) in Power BI Service by a `Tabular Model <https://github.com/otykier/TabularEditor/wiki/Power-BI-Desktop-Integration>`__ ``.bim`` file.
     #.  ``push_data`` (for run-time): Push all `ResultSets of a Stored Procedure <https://github.com/DataBooster/DbWebApi/wiki#http-response>`__ - data for multiple tables into a Power BI Push Dataset, it is as simple as an online XCOPY.

-    The following figure shows the stages in which they are used.
+    The following figure shows the stages in which they are used:

     .. image:: docs/powerbi-data-pusher.png